Chung-I/DSnP/hw7/README.md

+To compile the program, type "make", in your terminal.

-to execute hw7, simply type "./taskMgr" in your terminal.
+To execute hw7, type "./taskMgr" in your terminal.